FPGAwars/apio/docs/index.md

 ---

-This concludes Apio's overview.
-We suggest continuing to the [Quick Start](quick-start.md) guide or jump directly to the [installation instructions](installing-apio.md).
+This concludes the short overview of Apio.
+We recommend continuing with the [Quick Start](quick-start.md) guide or jumping directly to the [installation instructions](installing-apio.md).